cbaggers/cepl/docs/003 - types.md

 ### p.s

-For the sake of brevity we will refer to *all the above types* PLUS *all jungl structs* PLUS *all jungl arrays of these types* using the phrase 'jungl compatible types'
+For the sake of brevity we will refer to *all the above types* PLUS *all cepl structs* PLUS *all cepl arrays of these types* using the phrase 'cepl compatible types'